Siromania/Mario/UserStories/AdrienUS.md

 - 28 - in game - big mario can jump higher than little mario
 - 29 - in game - littl mario hit by an enemies - die
 - 30 - in game - big mario hit by an enemis - becomes little mario
+- 31 - in game - if mario falls in a hole it dies
+- 32 - in game - bloc surprise - star : makes mario invincible during a given time
+-